What is acupuncture ?

 The origin of the word 'acupuncture'

-From the Latin word 'acus' meaning 'needle' and 'pungere' meaning 'to prick', acupuncture is a practice whose fundamental principles were described more than 2000 years ago in China in the « Huangdi Nei Jing » which is the reference book on acupuncture.
-This practice experienced worldwide growth in the 19th century, and has been included in UNESCO's intangible cultural heritage since 2010.
+From the Latin acus which means 'needle' and pungere which means 'to prick', acupuncture is a practice whose fundamental principles were described more than 2000 years ago in China in the " Huangdi Nei Jing » which is the reference book on acupuncture.
+This practice experienced worldwide growth in the 19rd century, and has been Included in uNESCO's intangible cultural heritage since 2010.

-Below are the answers to questions I am often asked about acupuncture.
+You will find the answers to the questions that I am often asked about acupuncture in the FAQ

-If you still haven't found your answer, I invite you to ask me the question by mail or by phone.
+If you still haven't found your answer, I invite you to ask me the question by contacting directly.

-I am a practitioner of traditional Chinese medicine, not a doctor: no diagnosis is made and I do not replace in any way the monitoring of your doctor.
-Acupuncture is a relevant complement to medicine and cannot replace ongoing treatments.
+I am a practitioner of traditional Chinese medicine, not a doctor: no diagnosis has been established and I in no way replace the follow-up of your doctor.
+Acupuncture is a relevant complement to medicine and cannot replace current treatments.

 error: This content is protected!